Fall & Winter 2019

 Curbside Pick-Up Program

-* Collected on your regular trash day, but we are using a seperate "yard waste" only vehicle.
+* Collected on your regular trash day (see seasonal schedule) using a seperate "yard waste" only vehicle.

 * Accepted yard waste must be in brown biodegradable lawn bags or small bundles of branches.
 We cannot collect material loose in cans.